 Most of the wall attached towel warmers will require some form of hard wiring, so be sure you’re familiar with the electrical wiring needs or buy the additional installation service offered with each unit.

-Some of the best walls attached towel warmers are:
+The premier wall attached towel warmers are:

 4 – Warmrails HW/SW Kensington Wall Mounted Towel Warmer